-Regardless of which race you do (check out the Top 5 Obstacle Course Races), you’ll likely be required to jump over walls, climb ropes, crawl through mud, hoist weights, carry heavy objects uphill, and more.
-To do well, you can’t just train linear movement patterns (like standard squats, deadlifts, rows, etc.).
+No matter what race you choose (check out the Top 5 Obstacle Course Races), you’ll probably jump over walls, climb ropes, crawl through mud, hoist weights, and carry heavy objects uphill.

 Goblet squats are an excellent exercise to build leg strength and core stability.
 This exercise will help you flip tires, and lift and carry cement balls (or other heavy objects).
 You can perform this exercise using a kettlebell or dumbbells.

 Instructions: Stand with your feet about shoulder-width apart, and slightly turned out.
 Holding the weight at your chest, get tall through your spine and pack your shoulders.
 Keeping your chest tall and core tight, bend your knees and bring your hips down towards your heels.
 Make sure to track your knees over your 2nd toes (don’t let your knees collapse in).
 Inhale as you pull your hips down, and exhale as your drive through your feet to stand tall again.

 Rather than a typical overhand pull-up, you’re going to perform a narrow-grip pull-up with staggered hands.
 In most obstacle races, you’ll have to climb up ropes, traverse ropes, jump over walls, and cross monkey bars.
 This means you need to be strong enough to hold and pull up your own body weight, usually with an asymmetrical grip.